Ebimo21/kryptolite-frontend-v2/README.md

 # About
-KRYPTOLITE is the first hybrid protocol that leverages Proof-of-Work, Proof-of-Stake and human work to create a platform that is fast, inclusive and resilient to attacks.
+KRYPTOLITE is the first hybrid protocol that leverages Proof-of-Personhood, Proof-of-Stake and human work to create a platform that is fast, inclusive and resilient to attacks.